starlightrobotics/arcane-manual/README.md

 **Language-Vision models**

 * LLaVA - trained on LLaMA 2
-* BakLLaVA - trained on Mistral
+* BakLLaVA-1 - fine-tuned on Mistral

 ## LLMs / Lists and Ranking